-- Cold foods helped the pain of my tonsilltis a lot.
+- Cold foods helped the pain of my tonsillitis a lot.
 I had a few ice blocks.

-- Avoid any thing that can irriate the throat, smoke, bacteria, kissing strangers.
+- Avoid anything that can irritate the throat, smoke, bacteria, kissing strangers.

-- Try to not talk to much.
+- Try to not talk too much.
 If you do speak softly the voice is precious.

 Ow my stomach is so sore.
 Darn that constipation!

-- Diarrhea – if it gets really bad check out some stomach remedies in the pharmacy or supermarket, it may be because of food posioning.
+- Diarrhea – if it gets really bad check out some stomach remedies in the pharmacy or supermarket, it may be because of food poisoning.